daviromao/interscity/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Do not open up a issue if the bug is a security vulnerability**, and instead to refer to our private mailing list.
+* **Do not open up a issue if the bug is a security vulnerability**.
+Refer to our private mailing list instead.

 * **Ensure the bug was not already reported** by searching on Gitlab under [Issues](https://gitlab.com/interscity/interscity-platform/interscity-platform/issues).